vedderb/vesc_express/main/display/README.md

 **Note**
 Many st7735-based displays do not have the full resolution that the driver supports in the panel.
 Some of them also have an offset where the panel starts.
 The panel size and offset has to be taken into account when using disp-render.

+## ili9488

+* Resolution: 480 ** 320
+* Colors: 24Bit
+* Interface: SPI

+Compatible with all image formats supported by the graphics library.

 ### disp-load-ili9488

 ```clj